 Your first stop for roses, of course, is your local nursery, and the rose season always begins with the sale of bare root plants (roses budded to rootstock).
-In California bare root season is long gone (December/January), but in Connecticut it hasn't even begun.
-One nursery I called expects their first bare root delivery on April 5.
+In California bare root season is from December to January.
+On the East coast bare root season begins in April.

 Bare root nursery plants, usually come dressed in plastic sleeves, packed with sawdust.

 As the weather warms, the bare rooters are potted up.
-This is what they looked like this past weekend at Cottage Gardens, in Petaluma.
+This is what they looked like in March at Cottage Gardens, in Petaluma.

 WHAT ABOUT MAIL ORDER– HOW ARE THE PLANTS SHIPPED ?

 Bare root plants are shipped during the dormant season, which varies regionally.
 These three roses came naked, wrapped in plastic.

 Many of the mail order sources, listed below, ship own-root plants in varying pot sizes.
 On the left are 5-inch bands, which are the most commonly shipped.
 Some nurseries might ship gallons.

 ROSE SOURCES LIST 2010